TofPlay/Tof-Templates/README.md

 I shared templates I created.
 They allow to create a Swift or Objective-C sources with sections.
 This helps to structure your code.
 It is then much easier to maintain and evolve your code.
 When it's possible I insert code snippets to help you.

-I made different templates for Xcode.
-They help to structure your code.
-It is then easier to maintain and evolve your code.
-Feel free to use them :)﻿

 ## Manual Installation
 Open `Terminal.app` and made the following commands:
 ```bash